Python Classes and Objects

 In Python, class definitions begin with the class keyword.

 The first string inside the class is called docstring and has a brief description of the class.
-Although not mandatory, recommended to include a docstring inside your class.
+Although not mandatory, it is highly recommended to include a docstring inside your class.

 Here is a simple class definition.